jiayuem777/17637-menuserver/homework/2/README.md

 If several operator buttons are clicked continuously, the operator of the last clicked button will be used.

-If operator button '=' is clicked and then click other operator buttons, the calculator will use the displayed number, rather than 0, to do next calculation
+If operator button '=' is clicked and then click other operator buttons, the calculator will use the displayed number, rather than 0, to do next calculation.

+If an error message is displayed and then click digit buttons, the displayed number will show the digit.

+If an error message is displayed and then click operator button '=', the displayed number will be 0, or click other operator buttons subsequently, the number used to calculate before operator will set to be 0.